Guest Blog by Charles Hipps, CEO and Founder, Oleeo

 The public sector needs people with the right skills to cope with the significant challenges expected from citizens.
 While training and continuous development are important, a large part of securing a qualified workforce is to attract people with the right qualifications and best potential in the first place.
 Both jobsgopublic and Manpower Group have recently released data that suggest the outlook is looking increasingly bright for the public sector when it comes to vacancies and hiring.

-For recruiters and resourcing leaders, the big question that this raises is “How can we continue to retain and attract the talent we need to remain effective and dynamic in these challenging times?”
+For recruiters like this nursing agency and resourcing leaders, the big question that this raises is “How can we continue to retain and attract the talent we need to remain effective and dynamic in these challenging times?”

 As the pressure of budget cuts continues, public service providers are looking at a wholesale transformation of services in the face of mounting barriers including reductions in funding, changing legislation, pay freezes and the subsequent need to be more commercially-minded and business-focused than ever before.